File Transfer Protocol (FTP)

 = 4,data

-= lenght of file in burst. - NAK with error information.
+= length of file in burst. - NAK with error information.
 The client may cancel the operation, depending on the error.

 - ACK on success.
 The payload must specify fields: